 Overnight stay in Dubrovnik

 The twelfth day of our Balkan tour will be dedicated to wondrous Montenegro.
 You will start the day off by driving around the Bay of Kotor and taking in the views in a sedentary position before continuing your exploration on foot.
 Kotor is an ancient city, and it’s even included in the UNESCO World Heritage Site list as part of the Venetian works of defense.
 You will be able to trace the steps of the Venetians as you climb the Walls of Kotor, the shell of this fortified city.
 As this is quite a demanding tour, only those who feel up to it will tackle the walls, while the rest will have some time off.
 After getting to know Kotor, you will head off to Budva where you will spend the evening either strolling Budva’s beaches and old town for a relaxed night.

 Budva Old Town

-New day, new country.
-We will leave Budva in the morning and start our journey to Tirana, the capital of neighboring Albania.
-On the way, we will stop at Skadar Lake which lies on the border between Montenegro and Albania.
+New day, a new country.
+You will leave Budva in the morning and start your journey to Tirana, the capital of neighboring Albania.
+On the way, you will stop at Skadar Lake which lies on the border between Montenegro and Albania.

-Once we reach Tirana we will head out on a walking tour to explore this fascinating city.
-Tirana is a true mixture of influences, from classic roman architecture, opulent mosques to communist architecture that often borders on brutalism.
-We will walk through the enormous Skanderbeg Square, pass the brutalist Tirana Pyramid, and the Roman Fortress of Justinian.
-We will also take some time to relax in the Parku i Madh – the Grad Park of Tirana.
+Once you reach Tirana, you will head out on a walking tour to explore this fascinating city.
+Tirana is a true mixture of influences, from classic roman architecture, and opulent mosques to communist architecture that often borders on brutalism.
+You will walk through the enormous Skanderbeg Square, pass the brutalist Tirana Pyramid, and the Roman Fortress of Justinian.
+You will also take some time to relax in the Parku i Madh – the Grad Park of Tirana.